 Net (loss) income per common share is presented on both a basic and diluted basis.
 Because the Company's Series A Cumulative Redeemable Preferred Stock and Series B Cumulative Redeemable Preferred Stock are redeemable at the Company's option for cash only, and may convert into shares of common stock only upon a change of control of the Company, the effect of those shares is excluded from the calculation of diluted net (loss) income per common share.
+For the three months ended March 31, 2013, diluted net income per common share assumes the exercise of stock options outstanding during the period using the treasury stock method.
+The Company did not have any stock options outstanding for the three months ended March 31, 2014.
 Holders of unvested shares of our issued and outstanding restricted common stock are eligible to receive non-forfeitable dividends.
 As such, these unvested shares are considered participating securities as per ASC 260-10 and therefore are included in the computation of basic net (loss) income per share using the two-class method.
 Upon vesting, restrictions on transfer expire on each share of restricted stock, and each such share of restricted is converted to one equal share of common stock.